Monto: War of Independence

-Not surprisingly, the Monto was also a major hive of IRA activity during the Irish War of Independence.
+The Monto was also a major hive of IRA activity during the Irish War of Independence.

 Billy Dunleavy further recalls, "The IRA were the best men we ever had at that time.
 The Tans used to go around in the tenders with a wire over the top and if it was going by up there in Talbot Street they'd (IRA) say, 'Get out of the way, quick!' and they'd throw a hand grenade into the car.
 Now Phil Shanahan, he owned a pub over there on the corner, he was a great man and he used to hide them after they'd been out on a job.
 He had cellars and all the IRA men used to go there and hide their stuff.
 But nobody knew who an IRA man was.
 Oh, no, you wouldn't know who an IRA man was around here at that time at all.
 They were all very secret.
 They had to be that way.
 Your neighbour could be an IRA man.
 On a Saturday morning, this big fella, he used to give information - he was an informer against the IRA - and two men came around that morning and riddled him in the public house, riddled him with bullets.
 The IRA killed him.
 But they were good men and they wouldn't kill any innocent people."

 Following the Anglo-Irish Treaty (December 1921), the establishment of the Irish Free State (6 December 1922), and the withdrawal of the British Army garrison from Dublin, the financial viability of the kip-houses was severely damaged.

 Campaign and Dublin Metropolitan Police raid

-Between 1923 and 1925, Frank Duff of the Legion of Mary and Fr.
+Between 1923 and 1925, Frank Duff, the founder of the Legion of Mary, and Fr.
 R.S.
+Devane launched a campaign, in defiance of the Crypto-Calvinist, or Jansenistic view by the Archbishop of Dublin and the middle class that fallen women should just be written off as whores, to empty the "kip-houses" and clean up The Monto.
+Similarly to St. Vitalis of Gaza, Duff and the Legion of Mary began a covert spiritual outreach to the "unfortunate girls" in the Monto and established the Sancta Maria hostel, a safe house for the growing number of prostitutes whom they helped to run away from their "kip keepers" and start a new life.

-Devane launched a campaign to close down the kip-houses and clean up The Monto.
-They received the co-operation of the Commissioner of the Dublin Metropolitan Police, General W.R.E.
+Duff also received the co-operation of the first Catholic Commissioner of the Dublin Metropolitan Police, former Irish Army General W.R.E.
 Murphy.
-The campaign ended with 120 arrests and announced the closure of all the brothels following a DMP raid on 12 March 1925.
+The campaign ended with 120 arrests and Gen. Murphy announced the closure of all the remaining kip-houses following a DMP raid on 12 March 1925.